-Professional Organizations for Hispanic and Latino Students
+Professional Organizations for Hispanic and Latino/a Students

-The ALPFA offers career development opportunities to more than 81,000 members throughout the country.
+ALPFA offers career development opportunities to more than 81,000 members throughout the country.
 Student members may explore paid summer internships with Fortune 1000 corporate partners, scholarship opportunities, and exclusive job boards.

-Serving as a unifying voice for Latin businesses, the LBA also operates the Latin Business Association Institute, an educational research organization.
+Serving as a unifying voice for Latin businesses, the LBA operates the Latin Business Association Institute, an educational research organization.
 LBA membership benefits include networking opportunities, exclusive annual events, and legal assistance for businesses.

-Scholarships for Native-American MBA Students
+Scholarships for Native American MBA Students

 - American Indian Graduate Center Fellowship